-New Toyota Yaris Cross small SUV revealed in full
+New Toyota Yaris Cross Dynamic rugged hybrid SUV unveiled

-The new Toyota SUV will be powered by the same small electric motor and 114bhp 1.5-litre three-cylinder petrol engine that sits under the bonnet of the Yaris Hybrid.
-Toyota says front-wheel-drive models will emit less than 120g/km of CO2m while the all-wheel-drive model (badged AWD-i) will come under the 135g/km mark.
+The Yaris Cross and Yaris Cross Dynamic will be powered by the same small electric motor and 114bhp 1.5-litre three-cylinder petrol engine that sits under the bonnet of the Yaris.
+Toyota says front-wheel-drive models will emit less than 120g/km of CO2m while the all-wheel-drive Cross Dynamic will come under the 135g/km mark.

-The production model has a recognisable front end, albeit with a smaller, more upright grille than the conventional Yaris.
+The regular Yaris Cross has a recognisable front end, albeit with a smaller, more upright grille than the conventional Yaris.
 Like the supermini, it gets a set of sharp vents ahead of the front wheelarches, as well as distinctive LED daytime running lights.
 Those arches are much boxier on the SUV, emphasised further by the ride height, which has been raised by 30mm.

-It looks like top-spec Cross models will also get two-tone paint, with a contrasting black roof.
-That theme continues at the rear of the car, where – also like the Yaris – the Cross gets darkened tail-lights complimented by full-width black trim featuring the familiar Toyota logo.
+Similar to the Yaris, the Cross and Cross Dynamic get darkened tail-lights complimented by full-width black trim featuring the familiar Toyota logo.
 Those slashes in the front bumper are mirrored at the rear.
 The number plate sits high on the tailgate – just like it does on the C-HR and RAV4 models.

 Inside, the cabin looks to prioritise functionality over design flair.
 The large central touchscreen sits on top of the dashboard, with physical climate-control buttons and switches beneath.
 Interestingly, the initial images show the screen displaying Apple CarPlay rather than Toyota's in-house infotainment system – an oft-criticised element of Toyota interiors.